-Farm tours start at 9 am on saturdays and we can only cater for visitors who pre booked as we are short handed.
+Farm tours start at 9 am on Saturdays and we can only cater to visitors who pre-booked as we are short-handed.

 Each time slot is limited to 20 pax for the tour experience to be comfortable for everyone and we charge RM30 per pax for both kids or adults.
 Anyone who wishes to register please use the booking form on this website:

 Q2: How do we purchase FOLO vegetables?
 Why does FOLO have a membership system?
-Why not just sell loose packets like supermarkets/organic shop so we can choose what we want?
+Why not just sell loose packets like supermarkets/organic shops so we can choose what we want?

 We put our trust in him to grow whatever is best at the farm given his knowledge and experience.